Texas suspends coach Chris Beard over family violence charge

-The school suspended Beard without pay “until further notice” and said assistant Rodney Terry would coach the No. 7 Longhorns against Rice on Monday night.
+The school suspended Beard without pay ”until further notice,” and assistant Rodney Terry directed No. 7 Texas to an 87-81 overtime win over Rice on Monday night.

 Beard was arrested by Austin police and booked at the Travis County jail at 4:18 a.m. on a charge of assault on a family or household member in which their breath was impeded.
 The charge is a third-degree felony in Texas, with a possible punishment of two to 10 years in prison.